AxisCommunications/opc-ua-gaugereader-acap/README.md

-This repository contains the source code to build a small example [ACAP version 3](https://help.axis.com/acap-3-developer-guide) application that reads an analogue gauge using video analytics with [OpenCV](https://opencv.org/) and exposes the value through a built-in
+This repository contains the source code to build a small example [ACAP version 3](https://help.axis.com/acap-3-developer-guide) application that reads an analog gauge using video analytics with [OpenCV](https://opencv.org/) and exposes the value through a built-in
 [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture)